Signal Integration with Advanced Webhooks Guide

 - A Connection in Certain Signal specifies how to connect to your target application.

-- You can set up a Connection before configuring a Flow or during Flow configuration.
+- You can set up a Connection before configuring your first Flow, or during Flow configuration.

 Adding a Connection

-- Enter the details in the Connection Setup screen.
+5. Enter details in the Connection Setup screen:

-- Connection Name: Provide any suitable name (e.g., the application name).
+- Connection Name: a name of your choice (e.g., the application name)

 Setting Up Flows